Maurmoo/-VPN-Setup-and-Usage-Proton-VPN-/README.md

 </p>
 <p>

-- Created a Windows 10 Virtual Machine on Azure with the following specifications:
+- 1. Log in to the Microsoft Azure Portal.
+- 2. Navigate to Virtual Machines and click Create to set up a new VM.
+- 3. Select the following configurations for your VM:
   - Name: **AzureVM**
   - vCPUs: **2**
   - Username: **LabUser**